DataStax-Examples/glitch-astra-starter/README.md

 ![image](https://raw.githubusercontent.com/DataStax-Examples/sample-app-template/master/screenshots/astra-sample-app-default.png)

 ## Objectives
-* Provide a fullstack development example using Astra as the storage backend
+* Provide a fullstack development example using Astra DB as the storage backend

 ## How this works
 Run this sample in Glitch or on your local machine and then use it to jump start your next App.